The Best Part of the Hunt: Savoring Your Prize

 Deep fry your turkey strips until the batter turns golden brown and the meat is cooked through to an internal temperature of 160 degrees.
 Use a metal slotted spoon to remove the strips from the oil, then drain them on a rack or paper towels.
 Now they’re ready to be tossed in the sauce of your choice.

 If you still have some bird left, try these: Turkey Jalapeno Poppers

-Gently add enough oil into a 2-quart saucepan to 2 inches deep if you are trying to cook this on a stovetop.
-Heat over medium heat on the stove or until 350 degrees.
-You also can use a traditional fryer with minimum of 4 inches of oil in the bay.
-Using metal tongs, grab the turkey strips from the wet batter and immediately into the hot oil.
-Deep fry until the batter is golden brown and the turkey strips are cooked through to 160 degrees.
-Remove with a metal slotted spoon and drain on a rack or on paper towel before getting ready to be tossed in the buffalo sauce.
+To cook the turkey strips, pour enough oil into a 2-quart saucepan—about 2 inches deep if you’re cooking on a stovetop.
+Heat it to 350 degrees over medium heat.
+Once the oil is ready, use metal tongs to transfer the turkey strips from the buttermilk into the hot oil.
+Deep fry until the batter turns golden brown and the turkey strips are cooked through to an internal temperature of 160 degrees.
+Remove with a metal slotted spoon and drain on a rack or paper towel.

 - 3 cups Franks Red Hot

 Whisk all these elements together and toss the cooked cutlets in the buffalo sauce until evenly coated.

 Recipe #2: BBQ Glazed Turkey Strips

 - 2 cups of your favorite BBQ sauce (whatever’s your fav in a bottle, or make your own, we put some instructions & ingredients for that below)